Tuesday's Elections Show Impeachment Might Not Boost GOP As Much As It Hoped

 Republicans want to dismiss the results in Kentucky as Bevin being unpopular and acerbic, and that is a point to consider, especially considering that Republican candidates swept all of the other statewide races, mostly by double-digit margins.
 But Bevin's unpopularity does not explain the results in Virginia.

-The fact is what we've seen in election after election since Trump has been in office, Democrats have outperformed prior performances — and that strength has been rooted in the suburbs.
+The fact is what we've seen in election after election since Trump has been in office is Democrats outperforming prior performances — and that strength has been rooted in the suburbs.
 Remember, Republicans lost the House in 2018 because suburban voters turned on Trump and the GOP — and Republicans haven't fixed that problem.

 4. Governing still matters